Automatic structural optimization of tree tensor networks: Numerical results

 Table\ \ref{Table_II} shows the maximum and the average of the bond EE obtained in the optimized TTN for $\alpha = 0.5$ and $N = 64, 128$.
 For comparison, the same set of data obtained in the fixed MPN are shown.
 Here, the bonds directly connected to the bare spins are not included in the analysis, since they always carry the EE of the amount $\ln 2$ irrespective of the network structure, reflecting the fact that the two states $|\uparrow \, \rangle$ and $|\downarrow \, \rangle$ of each bare spin have the same reduced-DM weight $1/2$.
 It is clearly seen in the table that both the maximum and average of the bond EEs are lessened by the tree structure optimization, with the suppression ratio about $1/6$.

 Figure\ \ref{fig:Hier-NNcor} shows the expectation values of the nearest-neighbor spin-correlation functions $\langle {\bm S}_{i}^{~} \cdot {\bm S}_{i+1}^{~} \rangle$ when $\alpha = 0.5$ and $N = 128$.
 As seen in the figure, the correlation functions obtained from the MPN coincide with those from the optimal TTN.
-This is because the ground state for $\alpha=0.5$ is close to the product state consisting of the singlet dimers, and accordingly, both the optimized TTN and MPN with $\chi_{\rm max}^{~} = 40$ have the sufficient potential of representing the ground state accurately enough.
-Indeed, the strong dimerization in every two sites can be confirmed in the figure where $\langle {\bm S}_{2\ell}^{~} \cdot {\bm S}_{2\ell+1}^{~} \rangle$ is distributed within the range $-0.732 \sim -0.735$, while the spin correlations between neighboring dimers are small.
+This is because the ground state for $\alpha=0.5$ is close to the product state consisting of the singlet dimers, and accordingly, both the optimized TTN and MPN obtained have the sufficient potential of representing the ground state accurately enough.
+Indeed, the strong dimerization in every two sites can be confirmed in the figure where $\langle {\bm S}_{2\ell-1}^{~} \cdot {\bm S}_{2\ell}^{~} \rangle$ is distributed within the range $-0.732 \sim -0.735$, while the spin correlations across neighboring dimers are weak.
 Also, we note that the ground-state energy calculated by the MPN agrees with that by the optimal TTN up to $11$ digits.

 Distinctions between the optimized TTN and the MPN can be found in the spatial distribution of the EE on the auxiliary bonds, although both approaches provide the accurate results at the level of the correlation functions.
 In Fig.\ \ref{fig:Hier-EE}, we compare the EE distributions on the two different networks of the optimized TTN and the MPN for $\alpha = 0.5$ and $N = 128$.
-In the figure, we have introduced the horizontal coordinate $x$ for the auxiliary bonds, which is defined as follows.
-We first assign the site index $i$ to the horizontal coordinate of bare spins.
-The position of an isometry is then given by the average of the horizontal coordinates of bare spins or the isometries connected with the incoming bonds.
-The position $x$ of the auxiliary bonds is finally defined as the average of the coordinates of the connected isometries.
-For the case of the optimized TTN, moreover, we have introduced the height coordinate $y$ for the position of bonds, which is defined as the distance of the bond from the nearest bare spin.
+In the figure, we have introduced the horizontal coordinate $x$ (for both the optimized TTN and the MPN) and the hight coordinate $y$ (only for the optimized TTN) to specify the positions of the auxiliary bonds; The definitions of the coordinates are presented in Appendix\ \ref{App:coordinate}.
 The EEs on the boundary bonds directly connected to the bare spins, that take the value $\mathcal{S} = \ln 2$, are not included in Fig.\ \ref{fig:Hier-EE}.